kentonh/kentonh/_posts/2116-11-14-WSU-Admissions-DSI.markdown

 ---

 ## Distinguished Scholar Invitational
 Each year, Wichita State Admissions Department holds an day of group evaluations for a series of scholarships.
-This event hosts hundreds of graduating seniors and dozens of honored evaluators.
+This event hosts hundreds of graduating high school seniors and dozens of honored evaluators.
 As recently as 2015, all of these evaluations had been done on paper.
-In 2016, Ennovar Software designed and developed a web-based application
+In 2016, Ennovar Software designed and developed a web-based application to streamline the process of capturing and analyzing the evaluations.

+## Archetecture
+The app was built in two sections, a front end with React.js and a Ruby back end.
+The two were connected via API, and served through two different servers.

+This was a event based, time critical tool.
+It was only going to be used for 10 hours per year.
+In order to ensure access, we built the software with a multiple caches to store data locally to prevent data loss in the event of network or connection errors.